root-project/web/manual/math/index.md

 ### SMatrix

 [SMatrix](https://root.cern/doc/master/group__SMatrixGroup.html){:target="_blank"} is a C++ package for high performance vector and matrix computations.
 It can be used only in problems when the size of the matrices is known at compile time, like in the tracking reconstruction of HEP experiments.
 It is based on a C++ technique, called expression templates, to achieve an high level optimization.
-The C++ templates can be used to implement vector and matrix expressions such that these expressions can be transformed at compile time to code which is equivalent to hand optimized code in a low-level language like FORTRAN or C.
+The C++ templates can be used to implement vector and matrix expressions in such a way that these expressions can be transformed at compile time to code equivalent to hand-optimized code in a low-level language such as FORTRAN or C.

 The [SMatrix](https://root.cern/doc/master/group__SMatrixGroup.html){:target="_blank"} has been developed initially by T. Glebe of the Max-Planck-Institut, Heidelberg, as part of the HeraB analysis framework.
 A subset of the original package has been now incorporated in the ROOT distribution, with the aim to provide to the LHC experiments a stand-alone and high performance matrix package for reconstruction.
-The API of the current package differs from the original one, in order to be compliant to the ROOT coding conventions.
+The API of the current package differs from the original one to conform to ROOT coding conventions.

 [SMatrix](https://root.cern/doc/master/group__SMatrixGroup.html){:target="_blank"} contains the following generic classes for describing matrices and vectors of arbitrary dimensions and of arbitrary type:
 - [SVector](#svector)